mrjohnsonit/cExercise/README.md

      			- This is the common area and the 1st layer for all api calls
      			- This could handle all authorization, parameter validation, then call to the 2nd layer 'Provider' to carry out the business rule
      			- This creates a nice separation of concerns and makes the business code cleaner in my opinion
-     			- I opted to create a MessageService to
      			- This service can be added a any top level api layer such as a Web Api
      		- MessageProvider
      			- For this exercise MessageProvider returns the string 'HelloWorld'; but that could just as easily have come from a database, file, etc.